Sebbl22/azure-devops-migration-tools/docs/index.md

 ## Processors (v2 Architecture) [ PREVIEW ]

 **_These are experimental processors that should replace those above.
-We are intersted in feedback of the new format of the config, as well as the functionality._**
+We are interested in feedback of the new format of the config, as well as the functionality._**

-The new processor configuration is designed to allow the Migration Tools to support diferent Source and targets than just TFS/Azure DevOps, and we moved the Endpoints to the processor to allow both Object Model & REST in different processors.
+The new processor configuration is designed to allow the Migration Tools to support different Source and targets than just TFS/Azure DevOps, and we moved the Endpoints to the processor to allow both Object Model & REST in different processors.

 | Processor                                                                        | Status  | Target         | Usage                                                                                                      |
 | :------------------------------------------------------------------------------- | :------ | :------------- | :--------------------------------------------------------------------------------------------------------- |